-On our undergraduate degree programmes, you can study different aspects of anthropology, human geography, environmental science and wildlife conservation.
+On our undergraduate degree programmes, you can study different aspects of anthropology, geography and environment, human biology and behaviour and wildlife conservation.
 Most of our courses also offer you opportunities to study abroad or spend a year in professional practice.

-Explore what it means to be human by studying culture, history, arts, biology and evolution, encompassing social and biological anthropology.
+Explore what it means to be human by studying culture, history, arts, biology and evolution.

-Examine the ecological and social crises of the 21st century and gain the skills needed to bring about change.
+Examine the ecological and social crises of today and gain the skills needed to bring about change.

-Examine the evolution, anatomy, biology, and behaviour of humans and our living and fossil primate relatives.
+Examine human evolution, anatomy, biology and behaviour, and our living and fossil primate relatives

 Taking the traditional foundations of geography and energising it to address contemporary issues.

 Tackling the conservation crisis by combining natural science and human dimensions of conservation.